Tarsem Singh Purewal

 Tarsem Singh Purewal (10 June 1934 – 24 January 1995) was an Indian editor for Des Pardes, a Punjabi-language weekly in Gurmukhi script, published in London, UK and aimed at the local Indian community.
 Purewal was shot and killed.
 The case remains unsolved.

 Career

-Tarsem Singh Purewal was a writer and editor the Des Pardes which is Britain's largest circulation Punjabi language newspaper.
+Tarsem Singh Purewal was a writer and editor of Des Pardes which is Britain's largest circulation Punjabi language newspaper.
 He supported his Sikh homeland but, was critical of the tactics employed by the Sikh government.

 Death

 On 24 January 1995, Tarsem Singh Purewal was fatally shot at point-blank range by unknown gunmen, on the street outside his London Office.
 He was 61 years old.
 Purewal was considered to be a potential Crown witness in the upcoming Air India trial, where militant Sikh nationalists stood accused of planting a bomb on an intercontinental flight resulting in the death of hundred of passengers.
 Purewal was gunned down before the trial could begin.
 Around the same time, Purewal had been receiving threats believed to be linked to articles he published accusing Jasbir Singh Rode, the general secretary of the International Sikh Youth Federation, of stealing public funds.
 Raghbir Singh was arrested on 29 March 1995, facing deportation from the UK.